mishoboss/M-Thermo2/README.md

 ## Hardware

 - WEMOS D1 mini
-- SHT21 temperature & humidity sensor
+- STU21/SHT21 temperature & humidity sensor
 - WEMOS Relay shield
 - WEMOS OLED shield
 - 220V AC to 5V DC power supply module (not mandatory for the project)

 There are no PCB schematics, as its pretty straightforward using the WEMOS shields.
-The only possible place for improvisation are the pins for the two buttons.
-They are defined on lines 76 and 77.
+Only possible places for mistakes are the buttons and the STU21/SHT21 sensor.
+Pins for buttons are defined on lines 76 and 77.
+And STU21/SHT21 sensor uses I2C, so it needs to be hooked on SCA and SCL pins of the ESP.

-### Software
+## Software

 There is a simple Mosca MQTT broker in the "mosca" folder.
 You can run it by first running `npm install` (to install node modules) and then `node index`.
 It expects MongoDB installed and running.

-### OTA
+## OTA

 Edit `update.sh` to replace `deviceid` with the targeted Homie ID.
 Then run `update.sh` in console.
 The update script expects a compiled `bin` binary file inside M-Thermo folder (`esp_firmware/M-Thermo/M-Thermo.ino.d1_mini.bin`).
 You can build & export that file using Arduino IDE: `Sketch -> Export compiled Binary`.

-### Shiny video of how I did my thermostats
+## Shiny video of how I built my thermostats

 Because why not?